What’s the Top Solution for Fake Retail Accounts?

 Your registration page is the front door to your platform, and it’s the first place you need to post a guard.
 Stopping bots before they can even create an account is the most effective way to protect your community and your resources.
 While sophisticated bots require advanced solutions, you can build a strong initial defense by layering several foundational strategies.
 These methods work together to create significant hurdles for automated scripts, filtering out a large portion of malicious traffic before it becomes a problem.
 Think of these as the essential building blocks for a healthier, more human-centric user base.

-Implement CAPTCHA and Invisible reCAPTCHA
+The Role of CAPTCHA and Invisible reCAPTCHA

 We’ve all squinted at blurry letters or clicked on endless pictures of traffic lights.
 While traditional CAPTCHAs are a well-known bot-fighting tool, they often create a frustrating experience for real people and are surprisingly easy for modern bots to solve.
 A better approach is to use systems that don’t disrupt the user’s journey.
 Solutions like Google’s Invisible reCAPTCHA work in the background, analyzing user behavior to distinguish humans from bots without requiring a puzzle.
 This approach maintains a smooth sign-up process for legitimate users while still providing a solid first line of defense against automated attacks.

-Use Email and Phone Number Verification
+Why Email and Phone Verification Are Essential

 One of the simplest and most effective checks is to confirm that a new user has access to a real email address or phone number.
 Requiring users to click a verification link sent to their email or enter a code sent via SMS adds a crucial step that many basic bots can’t complete.
 To keep your user base clean, it’s a good practice to automatically remove accounts that haven’t been verified within a certain timeframe, like 24 hours or a week.
 This simple verification system ensures that your active users are tied to legitimate contact points, making it much harder for bots to create accounts in bulk.